These are all the countries UK travellers can visit without quarantine

 Spain (but only the Canary Islands)

-As of October 25, the Canary Islands will be added to the UK’s ‘travel-corridor’ list.
+As of October 25, the Canary Islands have been back on the UK’s ‘travel-corridor’ list.
 From November 14, you will need to provide a negative test result on arrival when checking into accommodation.
 Several airlines are already running direct flights.

 Brits arriving on the Caribbean island must provide a negative test result from within the past week.
 There will be further temperature checks at the airport, and you must spend your entire stay at an ‘authorised’ hotel.
 BA is running direct flights from London.